ivadomed/ivadomed/docs/source/installation.rst

             PyTorch is an integral part of ``ivadomed`` which ships CUDA 10.2 and CUDA 11.1 runtime by default.

-            Ampere-based GPUs (with a `Compute Capability <https://developer.nvidia.com/cuda-gpus>` of 8.x) only work with CUDA>=11.1.
+            Ampere-based GPUs (with a `Compute Capability <https://developer.nvidia.com/cuda-gpus>`_ of 8.x) only work with CUDA>=11.1.
 Although CUDA 11.1 is backward compatible with older hardware, CUDA 10.2 is preferred if available.

-            To accelerate `ivadomed` with CUDA 10.2 on a Linux system, you'd need to have GPUs installed with an `NVIDIA driver version >=440.33
+            To accelerate ``ivadomed`` with CUDA 10.2 on a Linux system, you'd need to have GPUs installed with an `NVIDIA driver version >=440.33
             <https://docs.nvidia.com/deploy/cuda-compatibility/index.html#minor-version-compatibility>`__.
-            And, for CUDA 11.1 you'd need an NVIDIA driver version >=450.
+            And, for CUDA 11.1 you'd need an upgraded NVIDIA driver version >=450.

-            To verify the NVIDIA driver version, just look in ``/sys`` by executing the command `cat /sys/module/nvidia/version` and you'll find your current driver version.
+            To verify the NVIDIA driver version, just look in ``/sys`` by executing the command ``cat /sys/module/nvidia/version`` and you'll find your current driver version.

             .. tabs::